GiovanniPiccinini/Tudor_paper/README.md

 # Tudor_paper

-In the main directory there are the sequences of all T3 domains of OG164.

 ### Dir ML_trees:
 Tudor domain trimmed alignment + IQTREE outputs for the 10 ML replicates + topology evaluation file.
 Replicates considered in the paper are rooted.
 For the three replicates excluded, the raw IQTREE output is present.